vkrsingh/Physics_AY_26-27/AppliedPhysics_SEM-I/Attendance/Div-D/README.md

-# Attendance: FE IT Div-G
+# Attendance: FE IT Div-D
 ---

 **Class:** FE IT, Division-G